Morning-glories and bindweeds

 A genus of 12 shrubby morning-glories, distributed from Mali eastwards to Sudan and the Arabian Peninsula, and thence southwards to South Africa.
 The fruit is a capsule.

-The specific name is composed of Ancient Greek aster (‘star’), and the genus name Ipomoea.
-It may refer to the fact that some species in the genus have pointed corolla lobes.
+The specific name is composed of the Latin aster (‘resembling’), and the genus name Ipomoea, referring to the fact that these plants resemble members of Ipomoea.

 These unidentified Astripomoea species were encountered on savannas in northern Tanzania, in Tarangire National Park (top), and near Mkomazi National Park.
 (Photos copyright © by Kaj Halberg)